KaitoSugimura/fruit-app/README.md

 [fruit-app](https://kaitosugimura.github.io/fruit-app/)

 > [!NOTE]
-> Since I use the free tier for the proxy server I set up, you might need to wait or reload a couple of times before you see a list.
+> Since I use the free tier for the proxy server, you might need to wait or reload a couple of times before you see a list.
+> The free tier is slow and needs a bit to warm up after not being used.

 ## Cors error